AN ESSAY BY KAREN SERGEANT

 The very nature of work is changing.

-The technology is rewriting how value is created, how teams operate, and what leadership needs to look like to stay relevant and effective.
+The technology is rewriting how value is created, how influence flows inside teams, and what leadership needs to look like to stay relevant and effective.

-Look, there’s always been a need to shift leadership habits as small businesses grow: You do less, lead more…and somehow you turn the corner from Winging It to something more smooth, more focused.
+Look, there’s always been an inflection point in growing businesses where leadership habits need to shift: You do less, lead more…and (ideally) you start to turn the corner from Winging It to something clearer, smoother, more scalable.
 Right?

-I’ve coached on this exact inflection point for years (15 at last count) and I’ve always beat the drum that growing pains aren’t optional, but getting stuck there is.
+I’ve coached teams through this exact moment for years (15 at last count) and I’ve always said the same thing: growing pains aren’t optional, but getting stuck in them is.

 But now?
 Well, let’s revisit those first three lines: